GranthamImperial/silicone/README.rst

 .. sec-begin-long-description
 .. sec-begin-index

-Silicone is a Python package which can be used to automatically fill in detail in emissions scenarios.
+Silicone is a Python package which can be used to infer predictions about certain types of emissions from other predicted emissions.
+It is intended to ensure more integrated assessment models (IAMs) have predictions of all climate-relevant emissions.
+It does this by comparing the incomplete emissions set to completed data.
-For example, adding emissions of aerosol precurors and methane based on carbon dioxide and nitrous oxide emissions pathways or adding regional emissions based on a global emissions pathway.
+For example, it can add emissions of aerosol precurors based on carbon dioxide emissions and infilling nitrous oxide emissions based on methane, or splitting HFC emissions pathways into emissions of different specific HFC gases.

 .. sec-end-index